Arlodotexe/OwlCore.Kubo/docs/PeerRoom.md

 # PeerRoom

-Observe a topic for other nodes present in the PeerRoom by emitting and listening for a heartbeat.
+Watch a pubsub topic for other nodes that join the room.

 > **Warning** Unless you provide an [encrypted `IPubSubApi`](./AesPasswordEncryptedPubSub.md), the room should be considered publicly joinable.